prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 PICA is designed to be as versatile, while being optimized for specific classes of instruments.
 The following modules represent the core capabilities of the suite, supporting a resistance scale spanning **24 orders of magnitude** (10 nΩ to 10 PΩ) depending on the hardware used.
-Pyroelectric measurement performed using an electrometer enables highly sensitive characterization of ferroelectric phase transitions by detecting extremely small pyroelectric currents, with a resolution on the order of 10−15 A. A.The impedance analyzer enables the characterization of dielectric anomalies over the frequency range from 20 Hz to 2 MHz and is utilized for magnetodielectric and photoinduced characterization across a wide variety of multiferroic systems.
+Pyroelectric measurement performed using an electrometer enables highly sensitive characterization of ferroelectric phase transitions by detecting extremely small pyroelectric currents, with a resolution on the order of 10−15 A. A.The impedance analyzer enables the characterization of capacitance anomalies over the frequency range from 20 Hz to 2 MHz and is utilized for magnetocapacitance and photoinduced characterization across a wide variety of multiferroic systems.

 ### 5.1 Low Resistance (Delta Mode)